On the minimum spin period of accreting pulsars: Introduction

-Another possible form of additional spin-down torque is the extraction of the rotational kinetic energy by the electromagnetic winds \citep{Par+16}.
-According to the model, the stellar magnetic field lines would be opened because of the local angular frequency difference between the disc and the star, which would be very large in the case of AMXPs.
-These open magnetic field lines can extract significant rotational energy from the star depending on the amount of opened stellar magnetic flux. \citet{Par+16} showed that they could even limit the maximum possible frequency of the star to $730\,\mathrm{Hz}$ Later, these electromagnetic winds are observed in axially symmetric general relativistic magnetohydrodynamics simulations \citep{Par+17,das+22}.
+Another possible form of additional spin-down torque is the extraction of rotational kinetic energy by the electromagnetic winds \citep{Par+16}.
+According to this model, the stellar magnetic field lines would be opened because of the local angular frequency difference between the disc and the star, which would be very large in the case of AMXPs.
+These open magnetic field lines can extract significant rotational energy from the star, depending on the amount of opened stellar magnetic flux. \citet{Par+16} showed that they could even limit the maximum possible frequency of the star to $730\,\mathrm{Hz}$.
+Subsequently, these electromagnetic winds were observed in axially symmetric general relativistic magnetohydrodynamic simulations \citep{Par+17,das+22}.

-\citet{has+18} investigated that any unknown state of the matter at high densities might reduce the maximum frequency of the neutron star, finding that the maximum frequency cannot be lower than $\sim 1200\,\mathrm{Hz}$ for any realistic EoS.
+\citet{has+18} investigated whether any unknown state of the matter at high densities might reduce the maximum frequency of the neutron star, finding that the maximum frequency cannot be lower than $\sim 1200\,\mathrm{Hz}$ for any realistic equation of state (EoS).

-Most recently, \citet{ert21} showed that the correlation of the final frozen magnetic field of neutron stars with the mass-accretion rate could be responsible for the observed minimum period of the millisecond pulsars.
+Recently, \citet{ert21} showed that the correlation of the final frozen magnetic field of neutron stars with the mass-accretion rate could be responsible for the observed minimum period of the millisecond pulsars.

+\citet{book:Tauris23} addressed the problem of the evolution of the binaries.
+They argued that the high mass accretion rate and low magnetic field of the pulsar do not present in the same stage, because the mass accretion rate is expected to be high in the early time of the binary's life, while the magnetic field of the star decays to low values when the pulsar is old.
+This suggestion retains the scenario of disc getting close enough to the star to spin up the star above the cut-off frequency.

 According to \citet{whi97}, the clustering of the periods indicates that these systems are near torque equilibrium.
 While this is a general assumption about these systems, the significance of the critical fastness parameter ($\omega_{\rm c}$ in equation~\eqref{eq:dtorque}) in determining the equilibrium period is not truly appreciated in the literature, and very often, $\omega_{\rm c}$ is set to unity \citep{whi97,has11,pat+12,pat+17,git19}.
 The critical value of the fastness parameter essentially determines how much the equilibrium spin frequency can be less than the break-up frequency, although it is not the sole effect.
-We also show that the changing moment of inertia leads to a slightly smaller effective critical value.
-Finally, we include the torque due to gravitational radiation and investigate how the value of the critical fastness parameter is constrained in this case.